bluescan/tacentview/docs/cli.md

 OUTPUT IMAGES
 -------------
 The output files are generated based on the input files and chosen operations.
-The type of the output images is specified with --outtype type.
+Each input image may generate one or more output images based on what the output types are set to.
+For example, you might specify that both webp and bmp images should be saved.
+The output types are specified with --out followed by a comma- separated list of types.
 The short version -o may also be used.
-If no outtype is specified the default is tga.
+If no out type is specified the default is tga.
+You may have multiple -o arguments or just a single one.
+For example, '-o webp,bmp' is the same as '-o webp -o bmp'.

 Supported output file types: tga png jpg gif webp qoi apng bmp tif

 The output filename matches the input filename except that the extension/type may be different.
-Eg. Seascape.jpg would save as Seascape.tga if the outtype was tga.
+Eg. Seascape.jpg would save as Seascape.tga if the out type was tga only.

 If an output file already exists, it is not overwritten.
 To allow overwrite use the --overwrite (-w) flag.
 To have the tool try a different filename if it